As William Wordsworth once said, “To begin, begin.”

 I would love it if she had a list this long of the ways I helped her through the first half of her life.
 I could say that I plan to help her just as much during the next half but, thankfully, neither of us need that kind of help anymore.
 She is the most grounded, big-hearted person I know.
 She has a wonderful husband and kids, a job she’s good at and a community of friends who know, just as I do, how special she is.
 She’s all good.

 I have to accept that our friendship wasn’t always even-steven, and guess what?
 No one is keeping score.
 When I see the memes and read the popular advice that you should “only surround yourself with positive people!”, I thank my lucky stars that JoDee didn’t do that, back in the day.

 One of the great things about reaching middle-age is that I can see trouble coming a mile away, and I make a sharp turn to avoid it.
 When I see someone whose life is full of a suspicious amount of drama, I make myself scarce.
 (Oh the irony.)
 A friend told me recently that she admires the fact that I “do not suffer fools.”
 I think she’s probably right, and even though I’m glad that I’m not surrounded by people who drain me, or come attached to their own personal dark cloud, I wonder if I’ve missed some lovely friendships just for sheer lack of patience.

 JoDee, I’m grateful that you suffered at least one fool, and that was me.
 I may not be able to change my tendency toward self-preservation at all costs, but, just like I did years ago when I crashed your family, I can experiment with not being afraid.
 I can try to have just a little more courage and make a little more room for foolishness.
 Who knows what could happen?

-So you may not have been able to teach me how to drive a stick shift, or talk me out of bringing that guy back from Paris when we were eighteen, but see?
+So while you may not have been able to teach me how to drive a stick shift, or talk me out of bringing that guy back from Paris, see?